OpenVidu/openvidu.io-docs/docs/openvidu-pro/index.md

 ## What

 OpenVidu Pro consists of different modules working on top of OpenVidu Community Edition (OpenVidu CE).
-The three main features introduced by OpenVidu Pro are:
+The table below shows the unique features of OpenVidu Pro and OpenVidu Enterprise.

-- **[Scalability](openvidu-pro/scalability/)**: add and remove Media Nodes on demand to adapt your cluster size depending on the expected load.
-- **[OpenVidu Inspector](openvidu-pro/openvidu-inspector/)**: a powerful, easy-to-use and visually attractive dashboard that will help you monitor, manage and review all your videoconferences.
-- **[Detail session monitoring](openvidu-pro/monitoring-elastic-stack/)**: the Elastic stack integration provides a powerful and customizable way to monitor your sessions.

 <div style="
     display: table;